dboikliev/LinqTS/README.md

 #### SequenceEquals<a id="sequenceEquals"></a>

-Tests the equality of two seuqneces by checking each corresponding pari of elements against the provided predicate.
+Tests the equality of two seuqneces by checking each corresponding pair of elements against the provided predicate.
 If a predicate is not provided the elements will be compared using the strict equality (===) operator.

 ```typescript